x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disconnected-mailboxes-exchange-2013-help.md

   - **Disabled mailboxes**   When a mailbox is disabled or deleted in the Exchange Administration Center (EAC) or using the **Disable-Mailbox** or **Remove-Mailbox** cmdlet in the Exchange Management Shell, Exchange retains the deleted mailbox in the mailbox database, and switches the mailbox to a disabled state.
 This is why mailboxes that are either disabled or deleted are referred to as *disabled mailboxes*.
 The difference is that when you disable a mailbox, the Exchange attributes are removed from the corresponding Active Directory user account, but the user account is retained.
 When you delete a mailbox, both the Exchange attributes and the Active Directory user account are deleted.

     Disabled and deleted mailboxes are retained in the mailbox database until the deleted mailbox retention period expires, which is 30 days by default.
 After the retention period expires, the mailbox is permanently deleted (also called *purged*).
-If a mailbox is deleted using the **Remove-Mailbox** cmdlet, it’s also retained for the duration of the retention period.
+If a mailbox is deleted using the **Remove-Mailbox** cmdlet, it's also retained for the duration of the retention period.

     > [!IMPORTANT]